Hungry Happenings

 • Use the small end of the #12 round pastry tip to cut two small circles for each of the bear's eyes out of black or dark.

-• To do this you'll want to press the pastry tip, tip side down, into the modeling chocolate cutting a small circle, then turn it upside down and tap on counter and the circles will drop out the larger end of the tip.
+• To do this you'll want to press the pastry tip, tip side down, into the modeling chocolate cutting a small circle, then turn it upside down and tap on the counter and the circles will drop out the larger end of the tip.
 I usually cut a bunch of circles, before turning the tip upside down.

 • Pinch the dark circles in between your finger and thumb to shape them into a teardrop for the eyes.